National Harbor Line: Better Bus Redesign

 In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

 In April 2023, WMATA launched its Draft Visionary Network.
 As part of the drafts, WMATA proposed to partially merge the NH1 with the P12.
 The new line would be named Route MD265 and would follow the P12 routing between Southern Avenue station and Eastover Shopping Center via Southern Avenue SE, Southview Drive, Iverson Street, Owens Road, Kennebec Street, Deal Drive, and Audrey Lane, but the route would turn onto Indian Head Highway, then operate on Livingston Road before serving Route D12's Birchwood City loop via Birchwood Drive, Galloway Drive, and Helmont Drive.
 Following the loop, the proposed route would continue to National Harbor via Livingston Road, Oxon Hill Park & Ride, Monument Avenue, National Harbor Boulevard, MGM National Harbor, MGM National Avenue (to Southern Avenue), and St. George Boulevard (to National Harbor).
 The current NH1 routing between Southern Avenue station and the intersection of St. Barnabas Road & Brinkley Road would be reworked into a TheBus route.

 During WMATA's Revised Draft Visionary Network, WMATA merged the proposed Route MD265 with the proposed Route MD148 (the current P12 routing between Suitland station and Eastover Shopping Center) and renamed the route to the P93.
 The proposed P93 was to operate between Suitland station and National Harbor via the proposed Route MD148 routing (and current P12 routing) between Suitland station and Eastover Shopping Center, and the proposed Route MD265 routing between Southern Avenue station and National Harbor.
-The route would serve the Eastover Shopping Center, but would skip the Birchwood City loo,p with the proposed Route P96 taking it over instead.
+The route would serve the Eastover Shopping Center, but would skip the Birchwood City loop with the proposed Route P96 taking it over instead.
 All changes were then proposed during WMATA's 2025 Proposed Network.

 During the proposals, the Route P93 number would be changed to Route P94 and would operate the same routing as the original P93.
 The P93 was instead to operate up to Birchwood City via Birchwood Drive, Galloway Drive, and Helmont Drive.
-Both routes would operate 24 minutes daily between 6:00 AM and 9:00 PM with a combined frequency of every 12 minutes.

 On November 21, 2024, WMATA approved its Better Bus Redesign Network, with service on the College Park Line being simplified.

 Beginning on June 29, 2025, Route NH1 was merged with the P12 and was renamed to the P94.
 The P94 operates along the former P12 routing between Suitland station and Eastover Shopping Center, then runs along Livingston Road before turning onto Saint Barnabas Road and operating on the NH1 routing to National Harbor.
 Service between Southern Avenue station and the intersection of St. Barnabas Road & Owens Road was replaced by TheBus Route P88.